Environmental Initiatives Measures for Addressing Climate Change

 Risk Management

 SHA has established an integrated risk management system for the purpose of accurately identifying various risks inherent in the execution of our operations, managing such risks appropriately, preventing risks from materializing, and minimizing losses when risks occur.
 In order to properly carry out organizational risk management, the Chief Manager of the Internal Control Promotion Department takes care of risk management as the chief supervisor, the head of each department is its own department’s responsible for each risk management, and the Internal Control Promotion Department is in charge of promoting risk management.
 Every business year, the Internal Control Promotion Department formulates a risk management plan for the following fiscal year, consisting of annual policies, priority management risks, and receives approval from the Board of Directors.
 The Internal Control Promotion Department also holds risk management meetings every six months, monitors the progress of the risk management plan, including climate-related risks, and reports the details to the Board of Directors.
-Under such risk management system, with respect to climate change, the Sustainability Committee of SHA continuously identifies and assesses climate change risks and opportunities that may affect SHR’s operations, and updates its measures as deemed necessary by the President & Representative Director, who is also the Chief Executive Director of the Sustainability Committee.
+Under such risk management system, with respect to climate change, the Sustainability Committee of SHA continuously identifies and assesses climate change risks and opportunities that may affect SHR’s operations, and updates its measures as deemed necessary by the President & Chief Executive Officer, who is also the Chief Executive Director of the Sustainability Committee.
 We clarify the methods for managing climate change risks and opportunities, and as part of our integrated risk management process, promote management of climate change risks/opportunities and initiatives related to resilience.

 Click here for Risk Management System.